-Are you the type of person that desires to help individuals, families, and groups of people to cope with problems they’re facing to improve their lives?
+Are you the type of person that desires to help individuals, families, and groups of people cope with problems they’re facing to improve their lives?
 Would you love to learn the skills and mechanisms for assisting clients to better their lives and experiences?
 If so, an Associate of Arts in Social Work may be just what you are looking for.

 Social Work (Associate of Arts)

 For information about the Accelerated Studies program or admission approval, contact the Director of Advising (410) 287-1000.
 This program option is designed for the working adult seeking to earn an undergraduate degree in an accelerated format while continuing to work full or part-time.
 The degree provides skills required for an entry-level position as a social and human services assistant.
-The accelerated program combines theory and practice through classroom, on-line, and guided experiential experiences in a cohort learning model.
+The accelerated program combines theory and practice through classroom, on-line, and guided experiential education in a cohort learning model.
 The partnership agreement with Salisbury University provides access and convenience for students to complete their baccalaureate degree in social work.
 A bachelor’s degree in social work is the minimum educational requirement for an entry-level social worker.

 Required Courses & Learning Outcomes